Persona Abode in 27 Questions - Part 1

 What's with you supporting world causes?

 This totally could be a once upon a time moment.
 Do you wanna sit comfortably or something?
 Ok, so I was some single digit age when I watched the video about the making of Band Aid.
 My teacher wheeled in those humongous TVs on wheel with those clunky VCRs.
 Those suckers were bulky, right?
 Anyway, my class sat watching all the hunger going on and the message to help people in need.
-I couldn't get the song out my head all day, When I got home I threw myself on my bed and bawled.
-My My Little Pony quilt cover was soaked.
+I couldn't get the song out my head all day.
+When I got home I threw myself on my bed and bawled.
+My My Little Pony quilt cover was soaked with tear juice.

 That memory has always stayed with me and i'm uneasy about how the world is pretty tough, if not barbaric, for a lot of people.
 Building support of causes into Persona Abode was the obvious way to go, why not help out less fortunate especially if you’re in a position to live above your basic needs.